 - To make the crust, place hazelnut flour and salt in a food processor and pulse until combined.
 Add maple syrup and coconut oil and process until the mixture forms a ball.

 - Butter the square tart pan (35 cm x 11 cm) with coconut butter.
 Take the pastry out of the food processor and press the pastry on the tart pan.
 (It might be a little bit sticky.
 So, you might need to make your fingers a little together with coconut oil because you can´t handle it like usual plain flour tart pastry).

 - Chill the pastry for 15 minutes in a fridge.

-- Make some holes with fork at the bottom of the pan (I usually don´t use blind baking technique, beacause I find that it will bake better without it blind baking).
+- Make some holes with a fork at the bottom of the pan (I usually don´t use a blind baking technique, because I find that it will bake better without blind baking).

 - Bake it for 15 minutes until it stays together (make sure it´s baked because otherwise later it doesn´t stay together properly).

-- When the crust have cooled down and is on room temperature, then cover the crust (it should be at room temperature) with dates caramel (thin layer).
+- When the crust has cooled down and is at room temperature, then cover the crust (it should be at room temperature) with dates caramel (thin layer).
 Add some chopped hazelnuts on top.

 - Leave the leftover caramel for the rest of the filling.
 For the chocolate filling, blend together avocado, dates caramel, maple syrup, melted cocoa butter, cocoa powder, vanilla and salt until smooth.

-- Put the tart into the fridge for 2 hours until set.
+- Put the tart in the fridge for 2 hours until set.

 * If you don´t like dark chocolate then use about 2, 5 – 3 tbsp of cocoa powder.